Guidance, documents and policies

 For further information on student policies and regulations, please click here.

-An equality impact assessment is a process of analysis through which a policy/project or scheme is scrutinised, to ensure it does not inadvertently discriminate against any protected group.
+An improving outcomes assessment is a process of analysis through which a policy/project or scheme is scrutinised, to ensure it does not inadvertently discriminate against any protected group.

-Do I need to complete an equality impact assessment?
+Do I need to complete an improving outcomes assessment?

-If you are creating a new policy/project or scheme, or are significantly changing a policy/project or scheme, you are required to complete an equality impact assessment.
+If you are creating a new policy/project or scheme, or are significantly changing a policy/project or scheme, you are required to complete an improving outcomes assessment.
 Under the Equality Act 2010, the university has a legal obligation to demonstrate that we have paid due regard to the Act and the protected characteristics.

-Conducting an equality impact assessment helps us to demonstrate that we are meeting our public sector duty.
+Conducting an improving outcome assessment helps us to demonstrate that we are meeting our public sector duty.
 Accordingly, we must pay due regard to:

 - Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act